 Amyotrophic lateral sclerosis, also known as Lou Gehrig's disease.

 Ambulatory surgical center

-A facility where simpler surgeries are performed for patients who aren't expected to need more than 24 hours of care.
+A facility where certain surgeries may be performed for patients who aren’t expected to need more than 24 hours of care.

 A medical procedure used to open a blocked artery.